JakovTomasic/no-headache.nix/doc/dev.md

 - If I restart a VM (it has the same hostname), the suffix will be added, meaning I can’t get the IP address from a machine with such a hostname
 - Ephemeral is a fix, but it removed the old machine only after some timeout, which is too long

+## Git-crypt

+All secrets must be put in the `secrets/` directory, which is added to [git-crypt](https://github.com/AGWA/git-crypt).

+Check all protected files with `git-crypt status -e`.

+When you download this repo, run `git-crypt unlock`.

+TODO: test `git-crypt unlock`

 # Other tips

 `./result/bin/run-*-vm` has a lot of options.
-See that if needed.
+See that if needed. (reminder: don't run that directly, use `nohead run` command)

 For debugging init.script, run `systemctl status script-at-boot` or `journalctl -u script-at-boot` inside the VM.
 Always check the full log with journalctl. systemctl crops only part of the log, and it might be very misleading.